 I have a stash of Delta miles I earned from paid flights over the years, and to top-off my account, I decided to get the AMEX Gold Delta small business card.

-I took advantage of the recent limited-time increased sign-up bonus on the card.
+I took advantage of the recent limited-time increased welcome bonus on the card.
 And because applying wouldn’t hurt my chances of being approved for Chase cards in the future, it was a great time to get the card!

 But I’m going to cancel it, because I’d rather put most of my regular spending on my cards that earn more flexible Chase Ultimate Rewards points.